All Episodes

 But we never did.

-We we let the Iraqis keep some oil, we let them sell some oil.
+We let the Iraqis keep some oil.

 We should have been paid back for everything that we did by virtue of getting that oil.

-It should have become ours, as a thank you, if nothing else, for what we had done for Iraq.
+It should have become ours as a thank you, if nothing else, for what we had done for Iraq.

 But we never took a barrel.

-Terrorists need it to be able to sell it to finance their operations.
+Terrorists need it to be able to sell it, to finance their operations.

-Uh heroin, which is one of their primary funding tools out of uh out of Afghanistan.
+It's more legitimate than opium, heroin, which is one of their primary funding tools out of Afghanistan.

-And so I'm I'm drawn back to a point that I made earlier, and that is that what is never talked about, very seldom mentioned in talking about the projection of American military strength and power is the impact it has on global trade.
+And so I'm drawn back to a point that I made earlier, and that is that what is never talked about, very seldom mentioned in talking about the projection of American military strength and power is the impact it has on global trade.

 We're the only nation that can do this.